hari-007/Node-crud-app-with-Lambda-and-Dynamo-Db/README.md

 * `npm start`

-* Now you can open any Browser and type — `http://localhost:3000` to see your PJ-Web-Dashboard Application *
+* Now you can open any Browser and type — `http://localhost:3000` to see your CRUD Application